sanathaniel/msa/about/Board Nominations.markdown

 <h2>NOMINATION DEADLINE: <strong>21 April 2025 (Monday)</strong></h2>

 <p>The Membership and Elections Committee Chair, in consultation with the Nominations Committee, will prepare a slate of candidates for election.
 The Nominations Chair will contact those nominees who were not self-nominated to confirm their interest in serving on the board.
-Please address any procedural questions to Karen Weingarten (kweingarten@qc.cuny.edu).</p>
+Please address any procedural questions to Karen Weingarten <a href="mailto:kweingarten@qc.cuny.edu">(kweingarten@qc.cuny.edu).</a></p>

 <h2>ABOUT THE MSA BOARD:</h2>